 We attempt to resolve behavioural issues quickly and gently before they become bigger issues.
 We use a three step model whereby most issues are resolved using intervention methods.
 If the problem is not resolved with intervention, or if the problem is more severe, we move to a discipline approach.
 If the issue continues after intervention and/or discipline methods have been used, a formal Review Board is conducted to determine what other steps might need to be taken and, if necessary, if the student is eligible to remain in the school.

 We encourage students to develop their English Language skills along with building a solid foundation in their mother tongue language.
-For students who require a more intense study of the English language, we provide support classes that run parallel to and compliment our mainstream English classes.
-Our objective is to provide a clear and coherent pathway for our EAL students, from Primary right through to IBDP level.
-This pathway is dynamic, relevant and rigorous, and highly beneficial for our entire student cohort.ween EAL Support Specialists, homeroom teachers, parents / guardians and the students.
+For students who require a more intensive study of the English language, we provide support classes that run parallel to and complement our mainstream English classes.
+Our objective is to provide a clear and coherent pathway for our EAL students through all levels of the school.
+This pathway is dynamic, relevant and rigorous, and highly beneficial for our entire student population.

 Students at Chatsworth who do not live with their parents must be formally registered with the school as guardianship students and must live with their official guardians.
 The school must be notified in writing by the parents before the student changes guardians.
 Guardians at Chatsworth are expected to maintain an appropriate level of care and support for their wards, communicate with the school and the parents of their wards regularly, and attend parent-teacher-student conferences, accompanied by a translator if necessary.